-The integration of mobility within one's career path is a challenge - this demands from a researcher having strategic thinking skills, as well as good supervision (see also chapter on "Work conditions and environment").
+Integration of mobility within one's career path is a challenge, which demands from a researcher strategic thinking skills, as well as good supervision (see also chapter on "Work conditions and environment").
 There are also different opinions about the best time to do the longer research stay abroad.
-The strategies differ depending on where one wanted to end up, as it revealed that depending on a country the decision to go abroad or not may be decisive for future employment opportunities.
-In some countries - the PhD phase is the most suitable, e.g. in Germany, as you are supposed to come back to Germany with foreign experiences, while for example a French-origin researcher claims that in case of France doing PhD outside France puts you at disadvantage.
+The strategies differ depending on where one would want to end up, as it is clear that the decision to go abroad or not may be decisive for future employment opportunities.
+In some countries - the PhD phase is the most suitable, e.g. in Germany, as you are supposed to come back to Germany with foreign experiences, while for example a Frenchorigin researcher claims that in case of France doing PhD outside France puts you at disadvantage.
 The case of young female scientist illustrates well the confusing employment (written and non-written) regulations:

 So there are not that many post-doc positions and many post-doc positions are basically financed through single scholarships and now I cannot get one of those anymore, because they are all for foreigners, (...) so you are not allowed to be in X [name of the country] for so long to get those. (...)
 That is now, that is the only thing I can do, is apply for a Xxx [name of the institution] grant or something like that.
-But that's something I am not able to do as a young post-doc. (...) and now, for example, when I go back to France, I do not know anyone.
+But that's something I am not able to do as a young post-doc. (...) and now, for example, when I go back to [name of the country], I do not know anyone.
 That means the chance, so the probability, that I find a job is practically zero.
 Because everything works with like insider relationships [Old Boys Networks].
 So you will never get in if you do not know the professors, if you do not know the group, if you did not study there.
 Everyone knows that.
 So that means if I want to go back to [name of the country], I even have a disadvantage, because I did my PhD abroad.
 07_F

-4. Networks
+6. Networks

-Sociological research shows that membership in scientific and science related networks influences women in a bit different way than men.
-For female researchers "benefits gained from membership in networks include the ability to build social capital, promote new contacts, professional socialization and emotional support", while male researchers underline first and foremost instrumental benefits for their own careers and rarely mention emotional aspects of it.
+Sociological research shows that membership in scientific and science related networks influences women in a different way than men.
+For female researchers "benefits gained from membership in networks include the ability to build social capital, promote new contacts, professional socialization and emotional support" (Coleman, 2010), while male researchers underline first and foremost instrumental benefits for their own careers and rarely mention emotional aspects of it (Redmond, Gutke, Galligan, Howard, & Newman, 2017).
 The networks may have different forms and goals - e.g. as it is shown in the chapter about mentorship, informal support given by colleagues from work could also be sometimes considered as a way of networking.
 Other visible forms of associating could be: mixed gender networks, female only networks, networks dedicated to one (sub)discipline or for one region.
 When it comes to both formal and informal participation in such structures, not every GENERA study participant belongs to a network.
 Their evaluations of the benefits coming from the membership, usefulness of the networks and their importance for career development provide us with a complex picture of the contemporary networks accessible to physicists as well as various definitions of a network itself.
-The most crucial reflections regarding formal and informal and informal researcher accessible to physicists are:
+The most crucial reflections regarding formal and informal structures and groups of support present in the collected interviews are: